Dr Chenqu Suo

 Chronic recurrent multifocal osteomyelitis, also known as chronic nonbacterial osteomyelitis (CNO), is a rare autoinflammatory bone disease.
 It is characterised by bone pain and swelling.
 CRMO/CNO occurs primarily in children and teenagers.
 There is a spectrum of severity with mild cases only requiring nonsteroidal anti-inflammatory drugs (NSAIDs) for disease control, compared to severe cases with serious complications such as vertebral fracture, who require multiple medications such as bisphosphonate and immunosuppressants.

 Though first described over four decades ago, we still do not know how common CRMO/CNO is.
 Therefore, this study intends to determine the incidence of CRMO/CNO in the UK and the Republic of Ireland.
-We will also analyse the disease epidemiology, clinical features, how CRMO/CNO is managed currently, and one-year outcomes.
+We will also analyse the disease epidemiology, clinical and radiological features, how CRMO/CNO is managed currently, and two-year outcomes.

 Children and young people up to but not including the age of 16 years with a new diagnosis of possible CRMO/CNO, namely those who have the following features: